-The City supports County ARPA funds being allocated for the Pierce County Village to be located in Spanaway, provided it is developed with sewer connections.
-The proposed micro home village includes wrap-around services that would help Lakewood residents experiencing chronic homelessness, to include Veterans, who may receive a VASH voucher during their stay.
+the Pierce County Village to be located in Spanaway, provided it is developed with sewer connections.
+The proposed micro home.
 The City is also pleased to see the selection of Tacoma Rescue Mission as the entity to manage and operate the Pierce County Village given its long-term regional leadership to provide effective services to the homeless.